Chess and a Half

 Only available through promotion.

 Guard: Moves 1 square in any direction, as stated above.
-May promote to an Eques Rex on the last rank.
+Promotes to an Eques Rex on the last rank.

 Cat: Jumps 1 or 2 squares in any direction.
-May promote to Star Cat upon reaching the last rank.
+Promotes to Star Cat upon reaching the last rank.

 Star Cat: Jumps 1, 2, or 3 squares in any direction.
 Does not further promote.

 Knight: Moves as a FIDE chess Knight, but with an intial double step. (i.e. a move as a 2-step nightrider.)
-May not double-capture during the 2-step move.
+May never capture more than one piece per turn.
 Promotes to Speedy Knight (i.e. nightrider) on the 12th rank.

 Speedy Knight: Can continue after a Knight move, but only in the same direction.
 This piece is not in the starting array.
 It is only available as a promoted Knight.